How to Grow Income and Keep Donors with Monthly Giving

 - Recruiting monthly donors is inexpensive and affordable.

 - It's not that hard to find and recruit monthly givers.
 That's partly due to an increasing interest in online giving.
 Once set up, the donation process is electronic and automatic, so processing fees are minimal.
-You can easily integrate your recurring gift program with another fundraising such as email, direct mail, and telemarketing.
+You can easily integrate your recurring gift program with other fundraising methods such as email, direct mail, and telemarketing.

-- Super easy processing, tracking, and record keeping.
+- Super easy processing, tracking, and record-keeping.

 - Once a recurring donation system is set up, it's easy to maintain and requires little human interaction.
 Most electronic donation systems offer a recurring option whether the charity uses its merchant account or a third party processor such as PayPal or Network for Good.
 Your donor management software may be able to incorporate recurring gift data right into the data management system.